gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

 }
 ```

-If you place your cursor on the type header and and select the code action
+If you place your cursor on the type header and select the code action in your,
-in your, then it'll be updated to this:
+then it'll be updated to this:

 ```gleam
 import gleam/dynamic/decode